The World is Triangular

 The marble floor is like a mirror in the Grand Trianon palace in Versailles.
 I look at those columns and – thinking of Pompeii – wonder, how will they look like in two thousand years.

 Back to Vilnius, where this series began.
-I had to come here a few times over two years until I found the Great Court of Vilnius University empty enough to make this picture.
+I had to come to this place a few times over two years until I found the Great Court of Vilnius University empty enough to make this picture.
 Usually there’s plenty of students hanging around, or a stage for the Summer concerts blocking half of the view.

 I’ve spent a few nice sunny days discovering Gdańsk.
 Here in this corner of the old town I found two triangles.
 This is one of two photos I made here.
 For the other one the camera was placed at the corner between the dark terrace and those steps under the door on the left, facing us.
 I did not show that other photo to anybody yet.